There is much more to framing a deck than cutting and banging a bunch of joists together.

 Yes, many inexperienced builders will do just that.

-But if you are serious about building and designing beautiful decks that dazzle homeowners and raise you above the crowd and area more profitable, read this article.
+However, if you are serious about building and designing a beautiful deck that will dazzle your family,friends or clients, raise your work above the crowd and save you money then continue to read this article.

 You will learn how to size up the underlying structure of a deck so that you never have to rip a single expensive composite board.

-This means reducing wasted material to almost zero and a decking surface that looks like it does in the show room.
+This means reducing wasted material to almost zero and a decking surface that looks like it would in the show room.

 Oh yeah, and it means more profit on each job.